-For the first four years of the series, the United States Mint produced Satin Finish Presidential Dollars.
+For the first four years of the series, the United States Mint produced Satin Finish Presidential Dollars (Buy on eBay).
 These coins were specially minted and offered to collectors within certain annual sets and other numismatic products.

 The satin finish is created by sandblasting the faces of the coin dies and burnishing the coin blanks prior to striking.
 This results in coins with softer, satin-like luster that is distinguishable from the more brilliant finish used for circulation strike coins.
 Satin finish coins were introduced within the 2005 Mint Set and continued within use when the Presidential Dollar Program began in 2007.